particle-iot/docs/src/content/getting-started/device-os/introduction-to-device-os.md

 Device OS versions that are suffixed with `-rc.x` are called _prereleases_ ("rc" stands for release candidate).
 These prereleases contain the changes that will eventually become a default release, but still need more thorough usage and testing.
 We recommend that you **do not** flash prereleased firmware to your production units deployed in the field.

 Each release is documented thoroughly to give you a comprehensive picture of what has changed in the new version.
-For a full list of Device OS releases and their descriptions, please check out [the release page on GitHub](https://github.com/particle-iot/device-os/releases) for the firmware repository.
+For a full list of Device OS releases and their descriptions, see the [Device OS version guide](/reference/device-os/versions).

 ## Firmware modules